 To interpret practices, it is important to consider the overall context in which these practices are used and to determine how well the practices satisfy the goals of a process area in that context.
-CMMI models do not prescribe nor imply processes that are right for any organization or project.
+CMMI models do not prescribe nor imply processes that are right for any organization or work group.
 Instead, CMMI describes minimal criteria necessary to plan and implement processes selected by the organization for improvement based on business objectives.

-CMMI practices purposely use nonspecific phrases such as "relevant stakeholders," "as appropriate," and "as necessary" to accommodate the needs of different organizations and projects.
-The specific needs of a project can also differ at various points in its life.
+CMMI practices purposely use nonspecific phrases such as "relevant stakeholders," "as appropriate," and "as necessary" to accommodate the needs of different organizations and work groups.
+The specific needs of a work group can also differ at various points in the work lifecycle.